ibm-cloud-docs/log-analysis/agent/logdna_agent.md

 {: important}

-### Connecting a logging agent with a LogDNA instance
+### Connecting a logging agent with a logging instance
 {: #logdna_agent_image_kube_connect}

 The logging agent is responsible for collecting and forwarding system-level, and file-based logs to your {{site.data.keyword.la_full_notm}} instance.

-To connect your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logdna-agent* pod on each node of your cluster.
+To connect your Kubernetes cluster to send logs to your {{site.data.keyword.la_full_notm}} instance, you must install a *logging-agent* pod on each node of your cluster.

-- The logging agent reads log files from the pod where it is installed, and forwards the log data to your LogDNA instance.
+- The logging agent reads log files from the pod where it is installed, and forwards the log data to your logging instance.

 - The logging agent collects STDOUT, STDERR, logs with the extension `*.log`, and extensionsless files that are stored in the `/var/log` directory of your pod.
 By default, logs are collected from all namespaces, including `kube-system`, and automatically forwarded to the {{site.data.keyword.la_full_notm}} service.